archesproject/arches-modular-reports/README.md

 6. Notice that the "Config" section is populated with a default configuration.

-7. If you view a report of the type of graph set up to use the new template you should notice that it now has a different appearance.
+7. If you view a report of the type of graph set up to use the new template you should notice that it now using the new report template and has a different appearance.

+## Editing the default report configuration

+1.